Skip to content

 Description

 Perform bitwise AND operation between two bitvectors.
-Result is stored in the first bitvector.
+Result is stored in result.
+Operand lengths must match.

 Parameters